 The Pennsylvania Academy of the Fine Arts grants its Certificate to students who have satisfactorily completed four years of study (120 credits) in the Academy Schools, or the equivalent according to the Academy requirements.
 Only students whose records are complete according to the final decision of the School Administration, are eligible for these Certificates.
-By special arrangement work done in the Evening or Summer schools may be credited.
+By special arrangement work done in the Evening or Summer Schools may be credited.
+Students must complete a minimum of two years Full Time at the Academy in order to receive a Certificate.